 Why obtain a Police Certificate?
-With a Police Certificate an organisation can undertake its own criminal history assessments of its employees and volunteers, such as a child-related or aged care sector screening assessment.
+With a Police Certificate an organisation can undertake its own criminal history assessments of its employees and volunteers.

 How do I obtain a Police Certificate?
 Police checks are available through an authorised service.

 - an organisation accredited by the Australian Criminal Intelligence Commission (ACIC): Accredited organisations.